 Bird-Watching -- Serious birders will want to head out of San José, but it is still possible to see quite a few species in the metropolitan area.
 Two of the best spots for urban bird-watching are the campus at the University of Costa Rica, in the eastern suburb of San Pedro, and Parque del Este ★, located a little farther east on the road to San Ramón de Tres Ríos.
 You’ll see a mix of urban species, and if you’re lucky, you might spy a couple of hummingbirds or even a blue-crowned motmot.
 To get to the university campus, take any San Pedro bus from Avenida Central between calles 9 and 11.
 To get to Parque del Este, take the San Ramón/Parque del Este bus from Calle 9 between avenidas Central and 1.

-Bullfighting -- While traditional bullfighting is a blood-and-gore/life-and-death confrontation, Ticos just like to tease the bull.
+Bullfighting -- While traditional bullfighting is a blood-and-gore/life-and-death confrontation, Ticos just like to tease the bull (killing is not permitted).
 Las Corridas a la Tica (Costa Rican bullfighting) is a popular and frequently comic stadium event.
 In a typical corrida (bullfight), anywhere from 50 to 150 toreadores improvisados (literally, “improvised bullfighters”) stand in the ring waiting for the bull.
 What follows is a slapstick scramble to safety whenever the bull heads toward a crowd of bullfighters.
 The braver bullfighters try to slap the bull’s backside as the beast chases down one of his buddies.

 Jogging -- Try Parque La Sabana, mentioned above, or head to Parque del Este, east of town in the foothills above San Pedro.
 Take the San Ramón/Parque del Este bus from Calle 9 between avenidas Central and 1.
 It’s never a good idea to jog at night, on busy streets, or alone, particularly if you’re a woman.
 And remember, Tico drivers are not accustomed to joggers on residential streets, so don’t expect drivers to give you a wide berth.